arp242/hello-css/README.markdown

 > —Matthew Butterick, [*Practical Typography*](https://practicaltypography.com/)

 1. Pleasant defaults that should work well for most websites.
-2. Text and good typography dominates.
+2. Main focus is text and good typography.
-3. Simplicity matters; easy to extend or modify.
+3. Simplicity matters: easy to extend or modify.
-4. Works on all browser, assistive technology, screen sizes, and printer.
+4. Works on all browser, screen sizes, assistive technology, and when printed.

 ### Example pages.